jokLiu/Firewalling_IP_tables_Linux/Network _ecurity.md

 ### Part 6

+Because Part 6 was based on the Part 4 which contained two different version of the firewall, the same was done with the Part 6:

+- Running the part 2 description by: `sudo ./part6.sh PART2` with **PART2** flag set.
+- Running the part 3 description by: `sudo ./part6.sh PART3` with **PART3** flag set.

+##### Part 6 (PART3)

+Logging all the dropped packets omitting the SSH connections to the port 22.
 To confirm that logging is working correctly and only one logging line is generated per second per source IP/destination port pair two tests were done:

 * For the first test I ran a burst of 400 connections from the client to the server and checked what is the rate at which lines are being generated.
 The test was the following: